gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 custom certificates as described in the previous paragraph.
 The other option is to enable SSL offloading where the load balancer connects to the application server pool over a non-TLS connection.
-To setup TLS offloading in the {morpheus} configuration file set the appliance\_url to a URL that starts with http instead of https, this instructs the configuration script to not generate the self-singed certificates.
+To setup TLS offloading in the |morpheus| configuration file set the appliance\_url to a URL that starts with http instead of https, this instructs the configuration script to not generate the self-singed certificates.